wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 {% img blog/node-express-typescript/guitar-inventory-home-v2.jpg alt:"Guitar Inventory home page" width:"500" %}{: .center-image }

 The home page is starting to look better!
-Of course, the button leads to a disappointing error message.
-You will fix that soon!
+Of course, the **Get Started** button leads to a disappointing error message.
+No worries!
+The fix for that is coming soon!

 ## A Better Way to Manage Configuration Settings